A Lamperti-type representation of continuous-state branching processes with immigration: Introduction

-\subsubsection{Continuous-State Branching processes and the Lamperti representation}
+\subsubsection{Continuous-state branching processes and the Lamperti representation}

-Continuous\nbd state branching ($\cb$) processes are the continuous time and space version of Galton-Watson processes.
-They were introduced in different levels of generality by \cite{1958Jirina}, \cite{1967Lamperti}, and \cite{1967Silverstein}.
+Continuous-state branching ($\cb$) processes are the continuous time and space version of Galton--Watson processes.
+They were introduced in different levels of generality by \citet{1958Jirina}, \citet{1967Lamperti} and \citet{1967Silverstein}.
 They are Feller processes with state-space $[0,\infty]$ (with any metric that makes it homeomorphic to $[0,1]$) satisfying the following branching property: the sum of two independent copies started at $x$ and $y$ has the law of the process started at $x+y$.
 The states $0$ and $\infty$ are absorbing.
 The branching property can be recast by stating that the logarithm of the Laplace transform of the transition semigroup is given by a linear transformation of the initial state.

-As shown by \cite{1967Silverstein}, $\cb$ processes are in one to one correspondence with Laplace exponents of (killed) spectrally positive L\'evy processes, which are called the branching mechanisms.
-In short, the logarithmic derivative of the semigroup of a $\cb$ process at zero applied to the function $x\mapsto e^{-\lambda x}$ exists and is equal to $x\mapsto x\imf{\Psi}{\lambda}$.
-The function $\Psi$ is the called the \defin{branching mechanism} of the $\cb$ process and it is the Laplace exponent of a spLp.
-A probabilistic form of this assertion is given by \cite{1967LampertiCSBP} who states that if $X$ is a spLp with Laplace exponent $\Psi$, and for $x\geq 0$ we set $T$ for its hitting time of $-x$, \begin{esn} I_t=\int_0^t\frac{1}{x+X_{s\wedge T}}\, ds \end{esn}and $C$ equal to its right-continuous inverse, then\begin{esn} Z_t=x+X_{C_{t\wedge T}} \end{esn}is a $\cb$ process with branching mechanism $\Psi$, or $\imf{\cb}{\Psi}$.
-This does not seem to be directly related to \eqref{generalizedLampertiTransformation}.
-The fact that it is related gives us what we think is the right perspective on the Lamperti transformation and the generalization considered in this work.
-Indeed, as previously shown in \cite[Chapter 6\S 1]{MR838085}, $Z$ is the only process satisfying which is absorbed at zero .
-This is \eqref{generalizedLampertiTransformation} in the absence of immigration.
-To see that a process satisfying \eqref{ODEFormOfLampertiTransformation} can be obtained as the Lamperti transform of $X$, note that if $C_t=\int_0^t Z_s\, ds$, then while $Z$ has not reached zero $C$ is strictly increasing so that it has an inverse, say $I$, whose right-hand derivative $I'_+$ is given by\begin{esn} \imf{I'_{+}}{t}=\frac{1}{\imf{C'_{+}}{I_t}}=\frac{1}{Z_{I_t}}=\frac{1}{x+X_{\imf{C\circ I}{t}}}=\frac{1}{x+X_t}. \end{esn}
+As shown by \citet{1967Silverstein}, $\cb$ processes are in one to one correspondence with Laplace exponents of (killed) spectrally positive L\'evy processes, which are called the branching mechanisms.
+In short, the logarithmic derivative of the semigroup of a $\cb$ process at zero applied to the function $x\mapsto e^{-\lambda x}$ exists and is equal to $x\mapsto x{\Psi( \lambda)}$.
+The function $\Psi$ is the called the \textit{branching mechanism} of the $\cb$ process and it is the Laplace exponent of a spLp.
+A probabilistic form of this assertion is given by \citet{1967LampertiCSBP} who states that if $X$ is a spLp with Laplace exponent $\Psi$, and for $x\geq0$, we set $T$ for its hitting time of $-x$,